Why Is The Cycles Approach Helpful For Phonological Processes?

 Can you give an example of a typical lesson plan in the Cycles Approach?

-A typical lesson plan in the Cycles Approach begins with reviewing the target sounds, followed by auditory bombardment, and then a variety of activities such as picture naming, word games, and minimal pair drills.
+A typical lesson plan in the Cycles Approach starts by reviewing the target sounds.
+This is followed by auditory bombardment.
+Then, a variety of activities are included, like picture naming, word games, and minimal pair drills.
 These activities should keep engagement high while providing ample practice opportunities.

 When is the Cycles Approach considered most effective for treating speech disorders?

-The Cycles Approach is most effective when working with preschool-aged children who exhibit multiple pattern-based phonological errors, like syllable structure and sound class errors.
+The Cycles Approach is most effective when working with preschool-aged children.
+These children show multiple pattern-based phonological errors.
+These errors include syllable structure and sound class errors.
 It’s particularly beneficial for those not progressing with traditional articulation therapy, as seen through targeted interventions aimed at improving phonological

 Discover more from Lessons in Speech with Nanette